Image 1 of 7

 San Diego, CA 92107

-During this approximately 1-1.5 hour session, participants will roast three batches of coffee they provide (.5 to 1 kilo batches).
+During this approximately one- hour session, participants will roast three batches of coffee they provide (.5 to 1 kilo batches).
 Roasters will have the opportunity to alter one or more of several variables like drum speed and drum air flow- variables you may not be able to alter on the coffee roasters you are using now - in order to find the full potential of your coffee.
 (We can provide green coffee if you don’t have coffee to roast.)

-In January 2025 Chuck was awarded a 94 for his roast profile on our Kenya Kii coffee, followed by a 95 for a Guatemalan Pacamara coffee — another tricky varietal to roast.
+Chuck has over twenty years of coffee roasting experience on a variety of commercial coffee roasters.
+With Bird Rock Coffee Roasters, he was a leader in the Specialty Coffee industry winning Roaster of the Year in 2012.
+With Chuck’s Roast, he has continued to demonstrate is expertise in the field of coffee rostering.
+In 2024, Chuck was awarded a 96 from Coffee Review on a coffee from Yemen, a notoriously difficult coffee to roast.
+This same coffee was chosen as the #4 coffee of the year on Coffee Review’s Top 30 Coffees of 2024.
+This was followed by a 95 for a Guatemalan Pacamara coffee — another tricky varietal to roast.
 The Guatemala coffee landed at #23 on Coffee Review’s Top 50 Coffees of the Year 2025 and was the highest rated non-Geisha coffee from Guatemala for the year.
-In November of 2025, Chuck was awarded a 96 for his roast on a La Esmeralda natural Geisha, another incredibly sensitive coffee that requires a lot of care and attention in the roaster.
+In November of 2025, Chuck was awarded a 96 for his roast on a La Esmeralda natural Geisha, an incredibly sensitive coffee that requires a lot of care and attention in the roaster and most recently Coffee Review gave the Colombian Java Advanced Fermentation a 95, calling it “ …complex without excess and deeply satisfying throughout the profile.”

-Location:
+Class Location:

 Coffee Cycle (OB location)